-If you have any questions, please contact the Chemistry Graduate Studies Coordinator, Rm C2-260C.
+If you have any questions, please contact the Graduate Coordinator.

-In order to receive direct deposit payments from your Student Account (GRS stipend, Awards, Scholarships etc.) you must enter your Canadian banking information in to QUEST.
+In order to receive direct deposit payments from your Student Account (GRS stipend, awards, scholarships, etc.) you must enter your Canadian banking information into your Quest account.

-In or to be paid through Workday (Teaching Assistantship), graduate students, when invited by Workday, are required to provide and upload this information:
+In order to be paid through Workday (Teaching Assistantship), graduate students, when invited by Workday, are required to provide and upload the below information:

-Important details on how to provide this information can be found on the HR website under Human Resources>Support for employees>Payroll>Information specific to graduate students.
+Important details on how to provide this information can be found on the HR website on the Information specific to graduate students page.

 Meet your supervisor

-If you are an MSc or PhD student, it is likely that you’ve been corresponding with your supervisor(s) via e-mail prior to your arrival on campus.
+If you are an MSc or PhD student, it is likely that you have been corresponding with your supervisor(s) via email prior to your arrival on campus.
 If you have not met your supervisor in person, please do so now.
-There is a faculty and staff directory board outside the main Chemistry Office C2-280.
+Please see the online faculty and staff directory.
 Your supervisor will be able to advise you on many topics, including which courses you should register for, where your office will be, and how to get keys.
-After you have met with your supervisor please contact the Graduate Coordinator at firstname.lastname@example.org .
+After you have met with your supervisor, please contact the Graduate Coordinator.

-Health and Safety training is mandatory for all MSc and PhD students.
-Log on to the UW Health and Safety website and complete the online WHMIS and Laboratory Safety courses.
+Health & Safety training is mandatory for all MSc and PhD students.
+Please go to the Safety Office's Training page, and complete the online WHMIS and Laboratory Safety courses.
 Both courses must be completed prior to any lab or TA assignments.
-It is necessary you review the Health and Safety package provided to you upon your arrival.
+It is necessary you review the Health & Safety package provided to you upon your arrival.

 The WatCard is your student identification card at the University of Waterloo.
 Your card can be used for signing out library books, photocopying, and it can also be used in some restaurants.
-To obtain your card, go to the WatCard Office.
+To obtain your card, follow the information on the New student WatCard form.
 You will need to provide your Waterloo student ID number in order to be issued a WatCard.
-If you are an International student, be sure to bring your passport with you.
-Please be aware that a WatCard cannot be issued to you until you’re matriculated (i.e. you’ve accepted your offer of admission and satisfied any and all conditions in your offer letter) and have paid your fees.
+If you are an International Student, be sure to bring your passport with you.
+Please be aware that a WatCard cannot be issued to you until you are matriculated (i.e., you have accepted your offer of admission and satisfied any and all conditions in your offer letter) and have paid your fees.

-Visit Chemistry Stores (ESC-109) to obtain a key request for your keys and instructions.
-If you are in the QNC building please speak to your supervisor.
+If you are in the QNC building, please speak to your supervisor regarding access.

 Register for your courses

 Course registration is done through your Quest account.
 Simply follow the prompts within Quest to register.
 If you receive any error notifications when you are trying to enroll, you may be able to fill out a Course Drop/Add Form to override the error notification.
-In order to determine whether you need to complete the aforementioned form, visit the Graduate Studies Coordinator, Cathy Van Esch, for further assistance.
+In order to determine whether you need to complete the aforementioned form, contact the Graduate Coordinator for further assistance.

-The Department of Chemistry holds a Teaching Assistant Workshop for all graduate student teaching assistants at the beginning of the term.
-This workshop is completed on Learn.
+The Department of Chemistry holds a Teaching Assistant Workshop for all graduate student TAs at the beginning of the term.
+This workshop is completed on LEARN.
 The Teaching Assistant Workshop is mandatory for new graduate students in the Department of Chemistry.
-You will only need to complete the Teaching Assistant Workshop one time and you will receive a certificate of attendance that you will need to keep as proof of attendance for future assignments.
+You will only need to complete the Teaching Assistant Workshop once, and you will receive a certificate of attendance that you will need to keep as proof of attendance for any future assignments.